eaasi/user-handbook/source/guide/faq.rst

 **Q: Your legacy software environments can connect to the live internet...are there malware or security concerns?**

-A: Sure, but maybe not in the way you're thinking, and no more so than on any other modern computing system.
+A: Sure, but no more so than on any other modern computing system.

 There are a few layers of this question: first, the possibility of encountering legacy malware that target our historical operating systems somewhere still hosted on the live web.
 Since updates to internet protocols and web security (e.g. HTTPS, changes to JavaScript) have made the vast majority of the live web incompatible with legacy browsers in the first place, it's not exactly likely.
 But employ the same kind of healthy and skeptical browsing habits that you bring to the modern web on your own computer and you'll be fine.